-To cater to these more advanced needs, we decided to run an open competition as the $2^{\rm nd}$ Anomalous Diffusion (AnDi) Challenge.
+To cater to these more advanced needs, we ran an open competition as the $2^{\rm nd}$ Anomalous Diffusion (AnDi) Challenge.
 The rationale described above shaped the scope of the challenge, defining the choice of the datasets and the design of the tasks.
-To rely on objective ground truth, we will assess the methods' performance on simulated datasets inspired by models of diffusion and interactions documented in biological systems.
-Datasets will describe particles undergoing fractional Brownian motion (FBM,~\cite{mandelbrot1968fractional}) with piecewise-constant parameters.
+To rely on an objective ground truth, we assessed the methods' performance on simulated datasets inspired by models of diffusion and interactions documented in biological systems.
+These datasets describe particles undergoing fractional Brownian motion (FBM,~\cite{mandelbrot1968fractional}) with piecewise-constant parameters.
 FBM-type motion has been widely observed in biological systems by means of microrheology, a technique that uses large tracer particles as probes to study the properties of the environment~\cite{weiss2013single}.
 Anomalous diffusion compatible with FBM has also been reported for telomers and macromolecular complexes in living cells~\cite{golding2006physical, magdziarz2009fractional, weber2010bacterial, kepten2011ergodicity, tabei2013intracellular, bronshtein2015loss, lampo2017cytoplasmic, hofling2013anomalous}.
-Beyond this evidence, in the context of the Challenge, FBM serves as a tool to enable the tuning of diffusion parameters.
+Beyond this evidence, in the context of the Challenge, FBM served as a tool to enable the tuning of diffusion parameters.
 The combination of parameter values and interaction models might produce situations that do not correspond to previously documented biological scenarios but will be valuable to test the methods' performance in a wide range of conditions.
 In biological experiments, other kinds of motion and even non-Gaussian behavior have been reported~\cite{metzler2014anomalous}.
-However, the choice of FBM does not limit the generality of the Challenge since other models of diffusion and non-Gaussian behavior can be obtained by properly tuning the parameters of the simulations.
-Datasets provided for the last phase of the competition will also include actual experiments for their comparative analysis with the Challenge methods (these data will not be used for the ranking).
+However, the choice of FBM did not limit the generality of the Challenge since other models of diffusion and non-Gaussian behavior can be obtained by properly tuning the parameters of the simulations.
+Datasets provided for the last phase of the competition included motion with parameters inspired by actual experiments for their comparative analysis with the Challenge methods.